 Cost = (time * VOT) + toll cost + (distance * operating cost)

 The passenger car VOT used in the assignments is $21.50 and is based on average wage rates in the Atlanta region.
 The truck VOT is $36.00 and was based on a review of other truck models throughout the United States.
 The auto operating cost is $0.1729 per mile and includes the costs associated with fuel, maintenance, and tires using information from AAA.
 The AAA costs are broken down in Figure 7-1.
 The operating cost for trucks is $0.5360 per mile based on a fuel cost of $3.34 per gallon and a fuel efficiency of 6.2 miles per gallon.
-The truck costs were obtained from the American Transportation Research Instititute (http://atri-online.org/wp-content/uploads/2017/10/ATRI-Operational-Costs-of-Trucking-2017-10-2017.pdf).
+The truck costs were obtained from the American Transportation Research Institute (http://atri-online.org/wp-content/uploads/2017/10/ATRI-Operational-Costs-of-Trucking-2017-10-2017.pdf).

 Figure 7-1.
 Auto Operating Cost